Make a direct and long-term impact on someone’s life, and your own, by becoming a mentor at Denver Rescue Mission.

 Mentors help men, women and families struggling with homelessness and poverty by providing additional support as they go through the Mission’s rehabilitation and transitional programs.

-The New Life Program equips men to become productive, self-sufficient citizens.
+The New Life Program equips men struggling in homelessness and sometimes addiction to become productive, self-sufficient citizens.
 Men are needed to invest in the life of program participants through one-on-one meetings.

 Women experiencing homelessness receive safe housing, case management, life skills classes, youth programming if they have kids, and more.
 Mentors support participants through one-on-one meetings.

 The Mission provides families, refugees and seniors in need with assistance with their first month’s rent and deposit toward a long-term housing solution as well as mentors from the community who help them develop important life skills in budgeting, family needs, and more.